onflow/fcl-js/packages/fcl/README.md

 - `fcl.authz` -- we have already talked about this above, its an alias for `fcl.currentUser().authorization`.
 - `fcl.payer(fcl.authz)`, `fcl.proposer(fcl.authz)` -- These are saying the current user is responsible for the payer and proposer roles.
-- `fcl.authorizations([fcl.authz])` -- this means that our current user is authorizing the transaction to modifiy the state of things it owns (storage and public capabilities in this case), we gain access to this permission via the first `AuthAccount` passed into the prepare statement of our transaction.
+- `fcl.authorizations([fcl.authz])` -- this means that our current user is authorizing the transaction to modify the state of things it owns (storage and public capabilities in this case), we gain access to this permission via the first `AuthAccount` passed into the prepare statement of our transaction.
 - `fcl.tx(txId)` -- This is a new actor we havent seen before, it keeps track of transaction statuses, in this case for the transaction we just submitted to the chain
 - `fcl.tx(txId).onceSealed()` -- This is a promise that will resolve once our change is permanently represented by the chain.
 It can also error if something goes wrong.

 :tada: Congrats!!
-We now have a function we can all to initialize the current users account with a Profile
+We now have a function we can call to initialize the current users account with a Profile

 We should now be able to check off the following: